BullFrog13/Nanoleaf-Client/README.md

 # Disclaimer

 Library is still in WIP state.
 You might experience bugs.
-I can see some people are looking for the Nanoleaf implementation.
 I hope you enjoy my work and I would appreciate any comments regarding my work.
-Email: 13heavyweather@gmail.com
+If there are any issues please open an issue.

-# Work TODO
+# TODO

 1. Implement Error HttpCode handling
-2. Add Nanoleaf Discovery
+2. Add Nanoleaf Discovery (DONE)
 3. Add support for new users